KianShayeghi/ml-grad-descent/README.md

 - Creates a random train/test split using `torch.randperm`
 - Sets up the workflow for testing different regularisation strengths `λ` and plotting test error vs `λ`

-> Some parts of this section are currently left as `...` placeholders (assignment scaffolding).
-The structure is there for implementing the full ridge/regularised solution and evaluation loop.

 ---

 ## Repository structure